 - Meditating after practising Anuloma Viloma improves the stress-relieving effect of the breathing exercise.

 - You can consider practising variations by changing which nostril closes first or the period of holding breath once you are confident.

-The ancient breathing exercise Anuloma Viloma can deliver multiple health benefits.
-Regular practice of Anuloma Viloma helps reduce physical and mental stress.
+Therefore the ancient breathing exercise Anuloma Viloma pranayama can deliver multiple health benefits.
+So regular practise of Anuloma Viloma pranayama helps reduce physical and mental stress.
 You can improve self-control, focus, and mindfulness by doing this exercise frequently.
-Anuloma Viloma Pranayam is suitable for all age groups.
+So anuloma Viloma Pranayam is suitable for all age groups.
 It restores respiratory and cardiac health.

-According to Yogic principles, Anuloma Viloma and other Yogic breathing exercises help channel the flow of positive energy through the body.
+According to Yogic principles, Anuloma Viloma and other Yogic breathing exercises help channel positive energy flow through the body.
 The positive energy eliminates the harmful effects of stress and calms the mind.
 Anuloma Viloma helps reverse the effect of free radicals and helps treat chronic lifestyle conditions.

 Visit United We Care to consult eminent mental-health professionals.